 - 1/2 cup white sugar (note: Recently we were out of white sugar and used coconut sugar instead.
 We actually preferred it and now use coconut sugar!
 Either will work great.)

 - 1/2 teaspoon baking soda

 - 1/2 cup cacao nibs (Trader Joe’s sells them now!)

-- 1/2 cup chocolate chips (I’ve started using mini chocolate chips, which work great.
+- 1/2 cup chocolate chips (I’ve started using mini chocolate chips, which work great, along with chocolate chunks.
 This is the brand I typically use.
 Also — fun fact — Trader Joe’s semi-sweet chocolate chips just so happen to be vegan!)

 - Preheat the oven to 325 degrees and line a baking sheet with parchment paper or a Silpat.